 - Our intensive, part-time, modular training program focuses on current challenges political parties and political activists face in European democracies - in cities, in national and in European politics;

-- Interactive course work and mentoring modules address democratic practices: deliberative and participative methods; policy design, democratic mobilization, efficient interest representation in different national and European contexts;
+- Interactive course work address democratic practices: deliberative and participative methods, democratic mobilization and efficient interest representation in different national and European contexts;

-- CEU’s international faculty will provide insights into the intellectual context of contemporary debates such as climate change, geopolitical and domestic divides, migration, inequality and technological change;
+- CEU’s international faculty will provide insights into the intellectual context of contemporary debates such as climate change, geopolitical and domestic divides and technological change;

-- Our team of experts is committed to developing a wide range of practical governance, leadership and political skills to assist participants in their daily work, such as strategic foresight, negotiation skills, polling and data literacy and resource mobilization;
+- Our team of experts is committed to developing a wide range of leadership and political skills to assist participants in their daily work, such as strategic thinking, negotiation skills, polling and data literacy and resource mobilization;

 - Our program fosters opportunities for networking through peer-to-peer learning and social events in a politically diverse international environment;